Video and New Media Gallery

-The exhibition is supported by the Suzannah J. Fabing Programs Fund for the Smith College Museum of Art with additional support from The Sams Fund, Middle East Studies; the Lewis Global Studies Center; Film and Media Studies; and the Museums Concentration.
+This exhibition is supported by the Suzannah J. Fabing Programs Fund for the Smith College Museum of Art with additional support from The Sams Fund, Middle East Studies; the Lewis Global Studies Center; Film and Media Studies; the Museums Concentration; Department of Art; and the Lecture Committee.
 It is organized by Emma Chubb, Charlotte Feng Ford ’83 Curator of Contemporary Art.

 Image: Courtesy of the artist.